 After a few well received years at small craft fairs, Ric and his wife Shelagh decided to "step it up" and went to a four day show in Victoria.
 They proceeded to sell out of everything by mid-afternoon on the last day.
 As their retail business grew so did their wholesale business.

-As for employees, it doesn't get much more "Mom n' Pop".
-Ric and his wife Shelagh are the sole proprietors and their assistants are their two daughters, Mary and Sarah.
+As for employees, it doesn't get much more "Mom'n Pop".
+Ric and his wife Shelagh are the sole proprietors and their assistants are their two daughters, Mary and Sarah and son-in-law Maurice.

 As you can see, Ric is Lone Willow and Lone Willow is Ric.
 He is the winemaker, jelly maker, box maker and general producer.
 The rest of the family can do most jobs when life gets too busy and the "one-man-show" can't keep up.
 The family helps mostly with the retail shows that happen in the fall.
 Please check the Shows page for upcoming fairs in your area.

-"Growing up on a floating home was awesome, I never lived on land until I moved out at 19" says Sarah, daughter of Ric and Shelagh Stacey.
-She now resides in Oliver with her family.
+"Growing up on a floating home was awesome, I never lived on land until I moved out at 19" says Sarah, daughter of Ric and Shelagh.
+She now resides in Oliver with her family, where her husband Maurice produces the jelly for most of our Okanagan clients.
 Mary lives with her family in Rocky Mountain House and helps with our Alberta Shows.

 The front deck is more than a deck, it's a haven!